 Christian vs Seventh Day Adventist

-A Christian is someone who conducts him or herself in line with the beliefs, ways and overall lifestyle of the Christian faith.
+A Christian is someone who conducts him or herself in line with the beliefs, ways and the overall lifestyle of the Christian faith.
 The word Christian implies “one who follows the Christ” and is derived from the Greek term Christos meaning “anointed one.”
-This monotheistic religion is based completely on the teachings and life experiences of Jesus.
-These can be found in canonical gospels and writings of the New Testament.
-The main beliefs of the Christian religion are focused on Jesus, the Son of God who became human for the divine goal of saving the rest of the world.
-At present, there are three major Christian groups, and they include the Roman Catholic Church, Eastern Orthodox churches and the Protestantism groups.
+This monotheistic religion is based completely upon the teachings and life experiences of Jesus Christ, as found in canonical gospels and writings of the New Testament.
+The main beliefs of the Christian religion are focused on Jesus, the Son of God, who became human for the divine goal of saving the world.
+At present, there are three major Christian groups including the Roman Catholic Church, Eastern Orthodox churches and Protestant groups.
 Traditions emphasize a number of physical gestures such as making the sign of the cross, also referred to as genuflection as well as kneeling and bowing.

 When it comes to the basic belief in one God, there is not much difference between Christian and Seventh Day Adventist.
 Both believe in a God that created the Earth and all living things in it.
 The divergence occurs mostly in the practice of their belief as well as in other parts of their faith.

-Both Christian and Seventh Day Adventist believe on one god, the Trinity, and the teachings of Jesus, the god son.
+• Both Christians and Seventh Day Adventists believe in one god, the Trinity, and the teachings of Jesus, the godson.

-Adventists believe in baptism by immersion they don’t accept baptism by sprinkling and deny infant baptism.
+• Adventists believe in baptism by immersion.
+They do not accept baptism by sprinkling and deny infant baptism.

 There is no one wise enough to judge the correctness of one religion when compared to another.
-People might end up building or losing faith when discovering the difference between Christianity and Seventh Day Adventist, but when it comes to one’s faith and ultimate salvation, it all lies on the individual’s heart and mind to make a decision on which religion to work with.
-After all, these religions point toward a single direction to the Mighty Creator and share all fundamental beliefs of Christianity.
+People might end up building or losing faith when discovering the difference between Christianity and Seventh Day Adventist, but when it comes to one’s faith and ultimate salvation, it all lies on the individual’s heart and mind to make a decision on which religion to follow.
+After all, both these religions point towards a single direction to the Mighty Creator and share all fundamental beliefs of Christianity.